twinleaf/trendline/README.md

 # Lily
-Graphing tool for sensor stream data.
-Utilizes twinleaf-rust crate to read out metadata
+Graphical interface tool for Twinleaf sensor stream data.
+Equipped with RPC controls and fast fourier transform analysis

 ### Development
 On linux, there is a dependency on libudev; to install it use: